thomaswp/thomaswp.github.io/content/_index.md

         - name: User Testing
           icon: user-group
           description: I run detailed user testing to understand learners' mental models and extract design insight.
+    design:
+      # Section background color (CSS class)
+      css_class: "bg-gray-100 dark:bg-gray-900"
+      # Reduce spacing
+      spacing:
+        padding: ["0rem", 0, "0rem", 0]
+  - block: testimonials
+    content:
+      title: "Student Feedback"
+      text: ""
+      items:
+        - name: "Undergraduate student, Computer Science Principles"
+          text: Dr. Price was always prepared for class with a presentation, Tophat, and usually lab activity...
+The interactive videos for homework were very helpful, and this class is one of the few I think that truly benefit from the 'flipped classroom'.
+        - name: "Graduate student, Automated Learning and Data Analysis"
+          # Upload image to `assets/media/` and reference the filename here
+          # image: "testimonial-1.jpg"
+          text: "Dr. Price was respectful to students throughout the course and always looking for feedback.
+He excelled in translating very difficult to understand topics of machine learning into easily understandable presentations even for students not of a machine learning background.
+His PowerPoints were extraordinarily clear and well created and care in every aspect of the course was shown."
+        - name: "Undergraduate student, Automated Learning and Data Analysis"
+          text: One of the strongest teachers I've ever had.
+He's consistently prepared for class with in-depth knowledge about every subject we cover...
+If you have a system where teachers train other teachers, letting Dr. Price run that would be a great idea.
+    design:
+      spacing:
+        # Reduce bottom spacing so the testimonial appears vertically centered between sections
+        padding: ["0rem", 0, 0, 0]
   - block: cta-card
     content:
       title: Contact